How to Soothe a Crying Baby

 Do some chores around the house to distract you, like washing the dishes or vacuuming—you may even find the sound of the vacuum calms your little one!

-Whatever you do, make sure your baby is safely in his crib or playpen or being watched by your partner or another adult while you take some time out.
+Whatever you do, make sure your baby is safely in their crib or playpen or being watched by your partner or another adult while you take some time out.

-If nothing seems to work or if you suspect your little one has colic, call his healthcare provider.
+If nothing seems to work or if you suspect your little one has colic, call their healthcare provider.
 It could be that your baby needs medical attention.

 The Bottom Line

-There are lots of ways you can soothe your little one when he’s distressed, but it might take some trial and error to see which one works best for your baby.
-The next time your baby cries—and it's not because he's hungry or needs a diaper change—try one of the soothing methods in this article to see which one works.
+There are lots of ways you can soothe your little one when they’re distressed, but it might take some trial and error to see which one works best for your baby.
+The next time your baby cries—and it's not because they're hungry or need a diaper change—try one of the soothing methods in this article to see which one works.
 Although your little one’s crying spells can be heartbreaking to hear, they will pass in a little while.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.